binghuang2018/aqml-data/proteins/1uao/README.md

 - Geometry of 1uao was optimized at the level of theory BV5LYP/cc-pVDZ with dispersion correction by Gaussian 09 (It's very difficult to converge the geometry by ORCA4).

 - Static amons were generated, i.e., the geometry of any amon is as it is in the optimized geometry of 1uao

+- Core Level shifts (cls) were calculated by the initial state approximation by VASP

 - single point energy for both amons and 1uao were calculated at b3lyp/cc-pvdz with DFT-D3 dispersion correction by ORCA4, with keywords